What kind of digester design should you choose?

 At Xergi, Managing Director Jørgen Ballermann is very happy with the feedback he has received from biogas producers.

 "The challenge is for us to convince our customers to invest a little more initially, as we know this investment will be paid back with many dividends.
 We can see that the additional investment quickly pays for itself in the shape of lower energy costs and enhanced production because opening the digester tanks is no longer necessary.
-The good news is, this is not only based on Xergi's calculations, a range of biogas producers in various countries also confirm that this is the case - and they digest widely differing kinds of biomass," says Jørgen Ballermann.
+The good news is that this is not only based on Xergi's calculations, a range of biogas producers in various countries also confirm that this is the case - and they digest widely differing kinds of biomass," says Jørgen Ballermann.